peopleanalyst

 Pay-for-Performance Linkagedesign lever

-The degree to which compensation practices conform to laws such as the FLSA, Equal Pay Act, Title VII, ADA, and Lilly Ledbetter Act, including correct exemption classification, justified qualifications, and non-discriminatory pay decisions.
+The extent to which compensation practices conform to laws such as FLSA exemption rules, the Equal Pay Act, gender pay equity laws, and antitrust survey requirements, avoiding discrimination and misclassification.

 Perceived Pay Fairnesspsychological state